Run for Cover Records: 2014–present

 In 2014, RFC parted ways with distributors Revelation Records and Cobraside Distribution, signing a worldwide deal with Alternative Distribution Alliance, Warner Music Group's independent distribution arm.

 Later that year, RFC won "Record Label of the Year" from renowned Boston publication The Improper Bostonian.

-2015 saw the release of Turnover's sophomore LP Peripheral Vision, which would go on to SoundScan over 100,000 copies.
+2015 saw the release of Turnover's sophomore LP Peripheral Vision, which would go on to SoundScan over 275,000 copies.

 RFC launched Something In The Way Festival on December 14, 2016, selling out all three rooms of Webster Hall in New York City, and the Royale in Boston.
 The festival featured artists and friends curated by the label, including Modern Baseball, Basement, Citizen, Turnover, mewithoutYou, Pinegrove, Nothing, Alex G, Elvis Depressedly, Teen Suicide, Nicole Dollanganger, Crying, Horse Jumper of Love, and Petal.

-Their YouTube channel, which features songs and videos from artists on their roster, has 145,000 subscribers and over 117 million views (as of May 25, 2022).
+Something In The Way Festival returned in February 2025 in Boston, MA, selling out 2 shows at the Roadrunner, and a pre-show at the Sinclair.
+Bands included were Slowdive, Soccer Mommy, American Football, Fiddlehead, Balance and Composure, Mannequin Pussy, Anxious, and many more.

 In 2019, RFC joined Captured Tracks, Sacred Bones, Dead Oceans, Ghostly International and Jagjaguwar at Secretly Distribution.